nanovazquez/nanovazquez.github.com/_posts/2012-07-03-playing-with-windows-store-apps-aka-listview-generator.markdown

 (find the source code [here](https://github.com/nanovazquez/listview-layout-generator))

-I've created a W8 metro app that can help you when you're designing ListView layouts (specifically [GridLayouts](http://msdn.microsoft.com/en-us/library/windows/apps/br211751.aspx)).
+I've created a Windows Store app that can help you for designing ListView layouts (specifically [GridLayouts](http://msdn.microsoft.com/en-us/library/windows/apps/br211751.aspx)).
 It still needs a lot of work, but the basic functionality is there.
 Currently, it supports the following ListView modifications:

  * You can enable **multi-sized** items in the layout
  * You can modify the **max-rows** property